dominikbulaj/strava_challenges_fetcher/README.md

 ---
 **NOTE**

 I'm not affiliated or effected with [Strava](https://github.com/strava).
-I just thought I can share simple solution I have been looking for months :-)
+I just thought I can share simple solution I have been looking for for a few months.

 ---